Richardinho/cms/stories/13-view-an-article.md

-#  13. As a user I want to view an article
+#  13. As a user,  I want to view an article

 The user should be able to select an article from the site and view it in read-only mode.